October 1, 2016

 Don Sparrow, in the presence of Prince Phillip, announces that Alberta is committed to protecting Alberta’s natural heritage and will set aside large tracts of land as protected areas.
 The Special Places 2000 program develops from this announcement.

-The GoA identified approximately 9,000 acres of tax recovery land to be retained, based on an assessment of lands withnational and international conservation significance.
-These lands were labeled as having commanding environmental sensitivity and as such, a decision was made not to transfer them to the municipalities.
+The Government of Alberta identifies approximately 9,000 acres of tax recovery land to be retained, based on an assessment of lands with national and international conservation significance.
+These lands are labeled as having commanding environmental sensitivity and as such, a decision iss made not to transfer them to the municipalities.

-AWA releases a position paper outlining why we should preserve public lands, including wilderness lands (for knowledge acquisition, for services such as watershed protection and wildlife habitat, and for enjoyment), and discusses its support for the development of a comprehensive public lands policy.
+AWA releases a position paper on why public lands should be conserved, including wilderness lands (for knowledge acquisition, for services such as watershed protection and wildlife habitat, and for enjoyment), and discusses its support for the development of a comprehensive public lands policy.
 The policy should include the following:

 Immediate actions for conservation identified in AWA’s position paper: